 Welcome to the Champaign County Sustainability Network (CCNet).
 CCNet is an organization focused on convening Champaign County in discussions about the broad topic of sustainability and the opportunities we might uncover as we work to become a more sustainable community.
 We meet monthly at the same time and place and at each meeting we will learn about a specific topic, with time for discussion.
 Over time, we'll cover the range of sustainability topics.
 We'll host special events, as needed, on topics or at locations of interest to the group and community.
 Come learn more about us and about sustainability in our community.

-Noon, Thursday, April 17, 2014
+Noon, Thursday, July 17, 2014

 Tiny Greens Farm

 August 21, 2014

 “Specialty and Organic Commodities”